thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/Exchange.md

 `Order A`

 ```
-Alice wants to sell to anybody 2000 SAND (make) against 4000 USDT (take).
+Alice wants to sell to anybody 2000 POL (make) against 4000 USDT (take).
-The lower bound is 4000/2000 = 2 [USDT/SAND].
+The lower bound is 4000/2000 = 2 [USDT/POL].
 ```

 An order satisfying `Order A` could be: